 Motorcycle gangs dominate the pot scene

-For at least the last decade motorcycle gangs have dominated the marijuana business.
+For at least the last decade motorcycle gangs have dominated the pot business.
 They have accomplished that domination through violence, through brutality and through murder.
-BC Bud, as it is called, has long been a sought after commodity because of its potency (high levels of THC).
+BC Bud, as it is called, is a sought after commodity because of its potency (high levels of THC).

 The cross border trade in marijuana and guns